 How Chapter 13 Can Assist You To Keep Your Home

 Many homeowners are willing to do anything possible to keep a home.
 If you’re in this situation and are willing to take measures to keep your home for your indefinite future, and you are currently late on a mortgage to the tune of 3-4 months ore longer, bankruptcy can be a powerful tool to get you back on track.
 If you currently have no other feasible possibility of getting current on your mortgage, then bankruptcy could literally be the only option available to you.
 By filing bankruptcy via chapter 13, you are afforded the chance to catch up your payments that are behind.
 The amount of money that you are behind on your mortgage is called “mortgage arrears” or “mortgage arrearages.”
 These arrears can be caught up over a 3-5 year period through the bankruptcy repayment plan.
-Reach out to an affordable and qualified fort worth foreclosure lawyer to assist you in keeping your home.
+Reach out to an affordable and qualified dallas foreclosure lawyer to assist you in keeping your home.

 How Chapter 13 bankruptcy works.